11 minutes read

 UK CBD oil regulation is not as straightforward as we would hope.
 Generally speaking, CBD is legal in the UK, products can be freely bought and sold as food supplements - however, they can only contain traces of THC.
 The 0.
 2 % rule described above is only used for legally growing hemp and not for CBD products.

 There are a couple of important laws that deal with CBD oils and other products.
-The most important of them are; the European Union novel foods regulation and The misuse of drugs act (1971).
+The most important of them are; the European Union Novel Foods Regulation and the Misuse of Drugs Act (1971).

 What Does The Misuse of Drugs Act Say?

-The Misuse of Drugs Act regulates which substances are considered illegal drugs, which drugs you can use, and what type of behaviour is illegal in the UK.
+The Misuse of Drugs Act regulates which substances are considered illegal drugs, which drugs you can use, and what type of behavior is illegal in the UK.
 Marijuana due to its high THC content is part of controlled substances class C.

-According to this CBD products that contain low THC levels, so CBD extracted from hemp, are not considered to be controlled substances, as long as CBD is derived from industrial hemp that is EU approved – if they stay in compliance with the necessary European union laws.
+According to this CBD products that contain low THC levels, so CBD extracted from hemp, are not considered to be controlled substances, as long as CBD is derived from industrial hemp that is EU approved - if they stay in compliance with the necessary European Union laws.

 CBD products with high THC are most likely still considered a controlled substance under the misuse of drugs regulations, although the regulatory practice is unclear on this point.